mindfulnessone/mindfulnessone.github.io/course-schedule.md

 - When: Tuesday evenings 6-8:30pm; begins May 5, 2020 (schedule below)
 - Where: Live online meetings via Zoom (we aim to bring as much as possible of the in-person-class-experience to the online environment)
 - Fee: $ 200 (people with low-income or financial difficulty can apply for 50% scholarship or other financial support, by emailing to katarina.mindfulness@gmail.com).
 If resources prevent you from joining, you will not be turned away.
 - Prerequisites: All MBSR participants are recommended to attend the free info session prior to the beginning of the MBSR program.
-If you are/were unable to attend the info session, please contact the teacher for an alternative (katarina.mindfulness@gmail.com).
+If you are unable to attend the info session, please contact the teacher for an alternative.
 - Notes: In order to fully benefit from the program, you are encouraged to set aside 20 to 40 minutes for daily home-practice, in addition to the classes.
 MBSR classes are interactive and experiential.

 [Register](/register-8week-mbsr/)